vackosar/vackosar.github.io/_drafts/2022-01-09-7-powers-moats-through-lens-of-dibellos-business-mental-model.md

 permalink: /:categories/:title
 ---

-The [Helmer's 7 Powers book](https://www.goodreads.com/book/show/32816087-7-powers) lists 7 barriers that protect margins of businesses and how to attain them.
+The [Helmer's 7 Powers book](https://www.goodreads.com/book/show/32816087-7-powers) lists 7 barriers that protect margins of businesses long term and how to attain them.
 [DiBello's research](https://wtri.com/wp-content/uploads/2015/06/Informed-By-Knowledge-Chapter-12.pdf) suggests that great business people understand interaction between following three aspects (dimensions) of a business: demand, supply, capital.
-The text below provides additional insights into both through combination of the ideas above.
+The text below may provide additional insights into both through partial modification, followed by combination of the ideas above.
-For example, Helmer's book does not list capital side of the described moats and network effects between suppliers and investors, which the perspective below naturally brings out.
+For example, Helmer's book does not list capital side of the described moats and network effects between suppliers and investors, but idea-fusion hints that they may exist.

-I have partially restated and aligned some of the concepts in contrast to the references to offer interesting view, so be aware.
+_I have partially restated and aligned some of the concepts from the references to offer interesting view, so be aware._
-Additionally, this is my initial version of the post on this topic.
+_Additionally, this is my initial version of the post on this topic._

 ## DiBello Mental Model Dimensions
 DiBello's research suggests that there is a triad of crucial aspects of a business that great business people understand.